Jalaram Bapa: Parchas

 Devotees of Jalaram believe that if they pray to the saint sincerely, he blesses them and fulfils their wishes.
 These experiences are known as Parchas.
 They pray to Jalaram Bapa and if their wish is fulfilled they fast, and visit a temple on Thursday.
 There are many devotees of Jalaram Bapa who worship him like a God, similar to Sai Baba of Shirdi.

 So far, there is only one book written on Shri Jalaram Bapa's Tales of Miracles by Author Chirag Sheth & Yuvraj Sheth, which is available on most online websites.

 Jalaram Jayanti

 Jalaram Bapa's birthday is celebrated on 7th day Shukla paksha of the Hindu month of Kartika as Jalaram Jayanti.
 It falls on seventh day from Diwali.
 On this day, devotees are served meal as prasad.
-There is a huge fair and festival at Virpur on the occasion and millions of devotees visit Virpur, on this day to pay their respect to the saint and have prasad of chiefly khichdi with Bundi and popular farsan item Ganthiya.
+There is a huge fair and festival at Virpur on the occasion and millions of devotees visit Virpur, on this day to pay their respect to the saint and have prasad of chiefly khichdi with boondi and the popular farsan item Ganthiya.
 The Jalaram Jayanti celebrations are also held at all Jalaram temples across India & abroad with festivities, where devotees participate to pay their respects and have prasad.